 When he returned in 1946, George was ready.
 He had started to gather equipment in a two-car garage on Franklin Street.
 With more capital and equipment available, the two men opened a partnership in tools and dies.
 A year later, they doubled the size of the plant.

-In 1951 they moved to our current location, on Alberta Avenue, which they helped build themselves.
+In 1951 they moved to our current location is processed by the best practices of sunflower maids kansas city , on Alberta Avenue, which they helped build themselves.
 Working almost entirely on defense subcontracts, Northern Machine produced tools, dies, jigs, fixtures and special machinery.
 With just the two partners at first, the firm had increased it's working staff to nine men.

 Gerhard Olsen owned and worked at his company the rest of his life.
 Over the years, Northern Machine Tool has grown and thrived in this ever changing landscape.